kevin-tofu/YOLO-X-server/README.md

 # YOLO-X Server

  This web server provides WEB-API for object detection model.
 Although the name of this repository is "YOLO-X server", general object detection model can be used on this server if the output of models is having common format.
-Because of any types of YOLO(Object Detection model) can be used, the repository is named to 'YOLO-X Server'.
+Because of any types of YOLO(Object Detection model) can be used, the repository is named to 'YOLO-X (any type of yolo or object detection) Server'.

 ## Use YOLOX as Example